johnalison/obsidian-notes/2-areas/CMS/ARC TOP-24-006 3 top production.md

 SSDL/ML:
 - Nb >= 1   Why not >=3 ? what does Nb look like?

+SL:
+- does the ABCDnn use the XY regions ?

 Questions:
 - How much 4top background is there?
 - How is this fit ?